FroeMic/TUM-IN-Protein-Prediction-1/lectures/112-protein-disorder.md

 * Hub proteins (?) are abundant with unstructured loops
 * different methods focus on different aspects of protein disorder
 * combining predictors substantially improves prediction

-* Eukaryotes dominate disorder (x4 - x10).
+Eukaryotes dominate disorder (x4 - x10).
 One reason could be that disorder is one stepping stone of complexity.
+* Disorder allows proteins to have more (different) interaction partners and this intrinsically increases complexity.